 The Royal Academy of Engineering (RAEng) has launched their annual call for applications to their Fellowship scheme.
 Oxford can submit up to three candidates (either Research Fellowships or Engineering for Development Research Fellowships), plus an additional candidate considered to belong to a group that is persistently underrepresented within the engineering profession in the UK (this can be gender, ethnicity or disability).

 Aim and scope of scheme

 The RAEng Fellowships are designed to promote excellence in engineering.
 They provide support for high-quality early career engineers to encourage them to develop successful academic research careers.

 The scheme provides funding for five years to encourage the best researchers to remain in the academic engineering sector.
 In addition to the direct financial support, the scheme offers:

-Candidates may apply under three schemes which each receive the same level of support:
+Candidates may apply under two schemes which each receive the same level of support:

 - RAEng Research Fellowship

 - Engineering for Development Research Fellowship (EDRF) with a focus on the sustainable economic or social development and/or welfare of Lower Middle Income countries.

 Full scheme details can be found on the RAEng website.